Our Italian Pottery

 The Pottery Co. works primarily with a single importer who has spent 30 years forging relationships with the finest workshops in Italy.
 Italian pottery, known as Majolica (pronounced "my o lica"), is low-fired earthenware coated with an opaque tin oxide glaze.
 The firing temperatures allow for the vivid colors and beautiful designs.
 Its name is derived from the tiny isle of Majorca near Spain.
 The rise of Majolica in Italy correlated with the enormous wealth amassed by the nobility and the merchant class whose patronage was critical to pursuit of excellence in the arts during the late fifteenth and sixteenth centuries.
 For generations, Italian ceramics have captivated and delighted the world with its combination of lush color and intricate patterns on pottery for all kinds of use.

-From the beginning, the art of creating Italian pottery or Majolica was a family enterprise.
+From the beginning, the art of creating Italian Majolica was a family enterprise.
 From digging and pouring the clay into molds to selling individual pieces, families have cultivated and developed their art and signature patterns for centuries.
 Each Italian ceramic piece is hand painted, and in many cases, hand built as well.
-Our collection of Italian pottery includes unique pieces as well as production work.
-Today, craftsmen from the towns of Deruta, Montelupo, Florentino and Sicilian regions still produce Italian pottery the old fashioned way.
+Our collection of Deruta pottery, Tuscan pottery, Sicily pottery and Puglia pottery includes unique pieces as well as production work.
+Today, craftsmen from the villages of Deruta, Montelupo, Florentino, Grottaglie and Sicilian regions still produce Italian pottery the old fashioned way.